amolbarkale/amolbarkale/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

 ### 👨🏻‍💻 About Me
-- Full Stack Web & **AI Engineer** with expertise in building scalable and intelligent solutions.
+- Full Stack AI Engineer with expertise in building scalable and intelligent solutions.
 - Hands-on experience in **LLMs, RAG architectures, LangChain, LangGraph, and automation workflows** (n8n).
-- Adept at **project management**, clean code practices, and delivering impactful solutions on time.
+- Adept at **project management**, clean code architecture, and delivering impactful solutions on time.
 - Open for collaboration & available for **freelance projects**.
 Hire me to bring your ideas to life!
-- Believe in learning, unlearning, and relearning to stay ahead in technology.
+- Believes in learning, unlearning, and relearning to stay ahead in technology.

 ### Tech Stack & Skills